 Spinel is not associated with any particular zodiac sign.

 Spinel is a Magnesium Aluminum Oxide or Magnesium Aluminate.
-Violet Spinel is colored by traces of Manganese.
+Red Spinel is colored by traces of Chromium.

 History & Lore:

 It is not known for certain how the name Spinel originated.
 The most common suggestion is that it is derived from the Latin word ‘spina’ meaning thorn, a reference to its fiery color and the sharp pointed crystals that are found within some Spinels.
 Spinels were often referred to as ‘balas rubies’ in ancient times.
 ‘Balas’ or ‘Balascia’ is a territory in Northern Afghanistan now known as Badakshan, and is where Spinels may have originally been discovered.
 This area was an active gem-producing region in the Middle Ages, and large beautiful red to pink Spinels that were initially thought to be Rubies were discovered there.
 These Spinels were also considered the best Rubies of their time!